Manage rules

 2. In the Pipelines section, select Rules > New Rule to open its page.

-4. Under Rule Document, specify the relevant values (either a pipeline UUID or a pipeline slug) for both the source_pipeline and target_pipeline pipelines, of your pipeline.trigger_build.pipeline or pipeline.artifacts_read.pipeline rule.
+• Specify the relevant values (either a pipeline UUID or a pipeline slug) for both the source_pipeline and target_pipeline pipelines, of your pipeline.trigger_build.pipeline or pipeline.artifacts_read.pipeline rule.
 You can find the UUID values for these pipelines on the pipelines' respective Settings page under the GraphQL API integration section.

-The rule is created and presented on the Rules page, with a description of the rule type and the relationship between both pipelines.
+The rule is created and presented on the Rules page, with a brief description of the rule type and the relationship between both pipelines.

 Using the REST API